Celebrating our 12th year

 National Museum of Cambridge Glass

-The Museum Open House will be Friday - Sunday, November 25 - 27th, from 12:00 PM to 4:00 PM.
+The Museum Open House will be Friday and Saturday, November 24-25th from noon-4:00 PM.
 No admission will be charged during the open house.

 136 S. Ninth Street, Cambridge, Ohio